 Ethereum’s powerful smart contract engine makes it flexible for any kind of platform.
 Its permissionless model of accessibility and transparent transactions comes at the cost of privacy and performance scalability.

-Hyperledger solves the problems such as privacy and performance scalability by permissioned way of accessing it.
+Hyperledger solves the problems such as privacy and performance scalability by permission way of accessing it.
 Its modular architecture lets you customize the applications according to the enterprise requirements.

 The blockchain is acting as a secured platform, and shifting business transactions to blockchain helps in leveraging the full value of it.
 Ethereum and Hyperledger are the two essential means to transact upon Blockchain.